 The reduced complexity of IProjMs, coupled with the statistical framework provided by IPopMs, allows for the study of scenarios where very few data are available on some vital rates, up to the point where none is available other than the outcome of their interplay: population size and structure.
 This last scenario is an inverse problem.

 In a general sense, an inverse problem involves taking the results of a series of processes and attempting to estimate these processes.
 Inverse problems have appeared in many areas of research including astronomy, astrophysics, remote sensing and hydrology (Ambartsumian 1980; Natterer 1986; Brown 1995; Carrera et al. 2005).
 As can be deduced from their name, every inverse problem must strictly relate to a direct problem.
 In our case, the direct problem would be to relate the vital rates in a mechanistic way, so that the outcome of such relation are the population sizes and structures observed over time.
 This is what an IProjM does.
 Using matrix projection models, Fournier, Hampton & Sibert (1998) showed that a inverse problem approach works in the context of fisheries species, while Ghosh, Gelfand & Clark (2012) have used IProjMs, using population structures as input to a similar problem.

+One general change of inverse problems is that, because they are less constrained than traditional statistical modelling approaches, they can easily incorporate large amounts of biological complexity, possibly outrunning the capability of the data to identify parameters.
+As the capabilities of estimation using complex ecological models has exploded in the past few decades, ecologists have had to confront issues of parameter identifiability and associated estimation problems such as the existence of multiple optima (qualitatively different sets of parameter estimates that each fit the data better than any parameters in their respective neighbourhoods).
+Despite the repeated cautions from sophisticated modelers on these topics, there are still few concrete, worked examples showing general ecologists how they can diagnose and mitigate such problems (e.g. by simplifying or constraining models) when they arise.

 In this paper, we explore the inverse problem of inferring some or all of the structured vital rates associated to a population for which a time series of population sizes and structures is available.
 We use simulated data to show that how this approach works for the case where an IProjM kernel is constant through time, i.e. the population dynamics remains constant, but the population structure has not reached its asymptotic state.
 As would be expected with any statistical problem, we show that the less information on the vital rates is available, the harder it is to find the correct reconstruction under a likelihood approach.
 Also, the less information you have (in terms of sample size and length of the time series), the harder it is to provide reliable reconstructions.
 Finally, we discuss the problems we've been face with when in trying to identify accurate estimates for the parameters of this challenging inverse problem.

 Materials and methods